-I hope doctors will not be compelled to act contrary to their own conscience regarding patient requests for referrals.
+It is also unclear whether doctors will be compelled to act contrary to their own conscience regarding patient requests for referrals.
 Labor MPs in Queensland including Deputy Premier Jackie Trad have demanded that Queensland doctors be compelled to refer women for an abortion, and thus violate the conscientious beliefs of many doctors.